Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 ## Next steps
 After you publish your connection, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
-If you have issues or want to provide feedback, see [Microsoft Graph support](https://developer.microsoft.com/graph/support).
+If you have issues or want to provide feedback, see [Microsoft 365 Copilot support](https://developer.microsoft.com/graph/support).